 So, is it sustainable?

 The wood pulp that viscose is made from is manufactured by treating it with sodium hydroxide (caustic soda) and carbon disulphide, which is then filtered and spun into a fine thread.
 This is a highly polluting process and releases many toxic chemicals into the air and waterways surrounding production plants.
 Carbon disulphide is another toxic chemical which has been linked to higher levels of coronary heart disease, birth defects, skin conditions and cancer, not just in textile workers but also in those who live near viscose factories.
+What’s more, dissolving-pulp wastes approximately 70% of the tree and is a chemically intensive manufacturing process.

 The production of viscose is contributing to the rapid depletion of the world’s forests, which are being cleared to make way for pulpwood plantations.
 It is estimated that around 30% of rayon and viscose used in fashion is made from pulp sourced from endangered and ancient forests.
 This leads not only to habitat destruction, creating a significant threat to endangered species, but also often involves human rights abuses and land grabbing from Indigenous communities.